MicrosoftDocs/winrt-api/windows.applicationmodel.store/listinginformation.md

 # Windows.ApplicationModel.Store.ListingInformation

 ## -description
-Provides the listing info that describes the app in the Windows Store.
+Provides the listing info that describes the app in the Microsoft Store.

 ## -remarks
-The info that this object returns comes from the listing info you enter when you submit the app to the Windows Store.
+The info that this object returns comes from the listing info you enter when you submit the app to the Microsoft Store.

-You access this object through the [LoadListingInformationAsync](currentappsimulator_loadlistinginformationasync.md) method of the [CurrentAppSimulator](currentappsimulator.md) object during testing, or the [LoadListingInformationAsync](currentapp_loadlistinginformationasync.md) method of the [CurrentApp](currentapp.md) object when the app is distributed through the Windows Store.
+You access this object through the [LoadListingInformationAsync](currentappsimulator_loadlistinginformationasync.md) method of the [CurrentAppSimulator](currentappsimulator.md) object during testing, or the [LoadListingInformationAsync](currentapp_loadlistinginformationasync.md) method of the [CurrentApp](currentapp.md) object when the app is distributed through the Microsoft Store.

 > [!NOTE]
-> The [CurrentApp](currentapp.md) object obtains its data from the Windows Store, so you must have a Windows Store developer account and the app must be published in the Windows Store.
-If you don't have a Windows Store developer account, you can test the functions of this class by using the [CurrentAppSimulator](currentappsimulator.md).
+> The [CurrentApp](currentapp.md) object obtains its data from the Microsoft Store, so you must have a Microsoft Store developer account and the app must be published in the Microsoft Store.
+If you don't have a Microsoft Store developer account, you can test the functions of this class by using the [CurrentAppSimulator](currentappsimulator.md).

 ## -examples
 This code example shows how to get the [ListingInformation](listinginformation.md) from simulated app data and then get the [ProductListing](productlisting.md) object for one of the features offered by the app.